RaviTeja110820/aws/AWS Essentials.md

 ***AWS CodeDeploy*** is a deployment service that allows developers to automate the installation of applications to hosts, Amazon EC2 instances, Amazon ECS instances, serverless Lambda functions or even on-premises servers.
 AWS CodeDeploy can enable the update of those applications.

 ***AWS X-Ray*** helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
 With X-Ray, developers can understand how the application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors.
 X-Ray provides an end-to-end view of requests as they travel through an application, and shows a map of an application’s underlying components.
+>**AWS X-Ray** provides a complete view of requests as they travel through your application and filters visual data across payloads, functions, traces, services, APIs, and more with no-code and low-code motions.

 # Advanced